Photo Breakdown - “The Staircase”

 As I passed by the staircase, I gave a little whisper, “Don’t worry, I got you.”

-The bride is now in her dress and I step out of the bedroom to see the girls assembling at the base of the stairs for the big reveal...and an added surprise.
+The bride is now in her dress, and I step out of the bedroom to see the girls walking down the staircase and beginning to assemble at the base of the stairs for the big reveal...and an added surprise.

 I popped back into the room and got a couple more shots of the bride as she walked out into the hall toward the staircase.

-"I'll be there in a sec - why don't you head down," I told her and I headed back to the room.
+“I’ll be there in a sec - why don’t you head down?”
+I told her and turned back toward the bedroom.

 Then, as soon as the bride made it a few steps past me, I turned around just as she hit the first step of the staircase.
 “I told you I’d be back,” I said in my mind and snapped off three or four shots of the bride’s descent down the stairs.